Summer Staff

 At the conclusion of Staff Training, before working with campers, staff are required to sign our Affidavit Regarding Staff Conduct and Camper-Staff Contact.

-All summer staff positions are filled, but still want to serve?
+Can’t work all summer, but still want to serve?

 We need lots of volunteers to help run the summer camp program.
 We could use volunteers in many of the areas listed above but especially counselors!
 More information and an application can be found on our volunteer page.